The Shareholder Rights and Activism Review: Singapore

 vi Derivative action

 Directors who have committed wrongdoings or have otherwise breached their fiduciary duties to the company would naturally have little incentive to procure the company to bring an action against themselves.
 The CA, therefore, provides for a statutory derivative action that gives shareholders an ability to bring an action on behalf of the company against errant directors or third parties in respect of the directors' conduct.
 Such action is subject to obtaining leave of court and is dependent on the company itself having a claim, given that the action is brought in the company's name.
-The complainant is required to give 14 days' notice to the board of his or her intention to apply for the action if it is not pursued by the board, and is required to demonstrate that he or she is acting in good faith and that the action is prima facie in the interests of the company.
+The complainant is required to give 14 days' notice to the board of the intention to apply for the action if it is not pursued by the board, and is required to demonstrate that the action is brought in good faith and is prima facie in the interests of the company.
 The statutory derivative action is available to all companies incorporated in Singapore, whether private or public (including listed) companies.
 Though foreign-incorporated companies do not currently fall within the scope of the statutory derivative action regime, they may avail themselves of the common law derivative action, the requirements of which require the complainant to establish the higher threshold that the errant directors committed fraud on the minority.

 vii Oppression or unfair prejudice

 Shareholders may also apply to court for what is commonly known as the 'oppression remedy' under the CA if they can establish that they have been treated in a manner that is 'commercially unfair', which is an exception to the principle of 'majority rule' in companies.
 As contrasted with a statutory derivative action, the oppression remedy is not brought in the name of the company but is personal to the complainant.
 The oppression remedy is very rarely seen in the context of listed companies.